Quuxplusone/Advent/adventure-family-tree/field-guide.md

 - LONG0501 (MCDO0551, LONG0751): billboard, salt marsh, Thunder Hole

+### Broom puzzles

+- SWEN0448: _You are in a small dusty chamber which appears as though you're the first person to enter it in years.
+The only visible exit is to the north._
+    SWEEP. _As the dust is dislodged and shifts around the room a trap door appears in the middle of the floor._ This leads to the tunnels under the throne room, and a treasure.

+    Separately, SWEEP in the dusty rock room reveals a treasure:
+    _Your sweeping stirs up the dust and reveals a piece of paper on the ground._

 ### Crystal balls

 - LIDI0366: _You are in the gazebo.
 The dust is deep here, indicating long disuse.